Toward Safer Diffusion Language Models: Discovery and Mitigation of Priming Vulnerability: Related work

-\paragraph{Jailbreak Attack.} A substantial literature examines jailbreak attacks for ARMs~\citep{wei2023jailbroken, zou2023universal, chao2025jailbreaking, mehrotra2024tree, anil2024many, liu2024autodan, andriushchenko2025jailbreaking}.
+A substantial literature examines jailbreak attacks for ARMs~\citep{wei2023jailbroken, zou2023universal, chao2025jailbreaking, mehrotra2024tree, anil2024many, liu2024autodan, andriushchenko2025jailbreaking}.
+Some works investigate input-level priming vulnerabilities~\citep{huang2025intrinsic, miao2025response} and show that harmful responses can be triggered when malicious context is embedded in the input prompt or dialogue history.
+In contrast, we focus on MDLM-specific priming vulnerabilities in the denoising process, analyzing how each token in a single output sequence influences subsequent denoising steps.

 For MDLMs, several concurrent works propose attacks that explicitly intervene in the denoising process~\citep{zhang2025jailbreaking, wen2025devil}.
 While these attacks implicitly exploit the priming vulnerability, they cannot provide a comprehensive quantitative evaluation because their attacks depend heavily on heuristic choices of tokens and intervention locations.
 Moreover, they do not discuss how a more realistic attacker, who cannot intervene in the denoising process, could exploit this vulnerability.
-In this work, we design an attack that intervenes in the denoising process for comprehensive evaluation.
-In addition, through theoretical analysis, we examine that this vulnerability can be exploited by an attack that optimizes the query without intervention.
+In this work, we study both settings: with and without intervention in the denoising process.
+In the intervention setting, we design a controlled attack to quantitatively evaluate the priming vulnerability.
+In the non-intervention setting, we show that an attacker can still exploit this vulnerability by optimizing only the query.

+Recent work has also investigated evaluation metrics for jailbreak attacks~\citep{chu2024comprehensive, mou2024sg, ran2024jailbreakeval, souly2024strongreject, beyer2025llm, chao2024jailbreakbench}.
+Existing studies typically formalize attack success in two main ways: (i) rule-based approaches~\citep{zou2023universal, wei2023jailbreak}, such as keyword matching, and (ii) model-based approaches~\citep{inan2023llama, li2024salad} that rely on LLM-as-a-judge protocols or dedicated safety classifiers.
+In this work, we assess the success of jailbreak attacks using multiple automatic metrics, including keyword matching, a guardrail model~\citep{inan2023llama}, and GPT-4o~\citep{achiam2023gpt} as a safety judge.